zeruhur/loner/index.md

 You can play online with the [Loner Assistant](https://zeruhur.space/loner-assistant/)!

-## Genre Packs
+## Adventure Packs
-If you need inspiration to build your games in Loner, Genre Packs with additional options are available here:
+If you need inspiration to build your games in Loner, Adventure Packs with additional options are available here:

 - [Fantasy](AP01_fantasy.md)
 - [Space Sci-Fi](AP02_Space_SciFi.md)